Adrian-Benavente/grill/README.md

   1280px and then 6 columns starting from that resolution.
 If there were more breakpoints present it'll continue as normal, meaning that `cols-2 cols-6-lg cols-8-xl` should result in 2 columns until 1280px, 6 columns from that
     point, and 8 columns from 1440px and beyond.
-- Because the default number of columns and rows is 1, if you only use don't specify any breakpoint it'll assume 1 column/row until the first given breakpoint.
+- Because the default number of columns and rows is 1, if you don't specify any breakpoint it'll assume 1 column/row until the first given breakpoint.
 For example, using `cols-6-lg` alone will result in 1 column until 1280px and then it will start having 6 columns.
 If you want to define a number of columns/rows below *sm *, you should do it this way: `cols-2 cols-3-sm`.